Skip to Main Content

 Donation Materials That Should Be Discouraged

-• Most textbooks except in those areas where the titles represent the main body of knowledge, where they are the best available source of information, or if the textbook is authored by a faculty member from The University of Akron.
+• Textbooks, except in those areas where the titles represent the main body of knowledge, where they are the best available (current or updated) source of information, or if the textbook is authored by a faculty member from The University of Akron.

-• Most periodicals, particularly short or broken runs, except to replace missing or defaced issues.
+• Periodicals, particularly short or broken runs, except to replace missing or defaced issues.

 • Older editions of titles already owned by the Libraries, unless the earlier edition contains significantly different information.